filloax/ruins-of-growsseth/README.md

 ### Requirements

-The mod currently is only available for 1.20.6 with Fabric, and requires [Fabric API](https://modrinth.com/mod/fabric-api) and [Resourceful Config](https://modrinth.com/mod/resourceful-config).
+The mod currently is only available for Fabric, and requires [Fabric API](https://modrinth.com/mod/fabric-api) and [Resourceful Config](https://modrinth.com/mod/resourceful-config).
 [Mod Menu](https://modrinth.com/mod/modmenu) is highly suggested for a simpler configuration UI ingame.

 Future plans include releasing the mod for Neoforge and other 1.20.x (and future versions) too.